Review Types of Elections

 2000 Constitutional Amendments

 Louisiana has two United States senators elected by the entire state for six-year staggered terms.
-The next Senate election is in 2014.
+The next regularly scheduled senatorial election is in the Fall of 2016.
 Senators take office at noon on Jan.
 3 following their election.

-In 2013, Louisiana will reduce from seven to six United States representatives elected from districts every two years.
-The next representative election is in 2014.
+In 2013, Louisiana reduced its congressional seats from seven to six United States representatives elected from districts every two years.
+The next regularly scheduled representative election is in the Fall of 2016.
 Representatives take office at noon on Jan.
 3 following their election.